Convex-Dev/design/cad/020_tokenomics/README.md

 The funds raised SHOULD be managed as a long term fund by the Foundation to ensure the development of the network can be funded on a sustainable ongoing basis.

+## Coin Awards

+The 25% allocation for awards MUST be distributed at the sole discretion of the Convex Foundation, in its role as the governance body of the Convex Network.

+The Convex Foundation MUST make awards in the interest of developing the ecosystem, with a focus on awards to:
+- Contributors who have made positive contributions to the development of Convex core technology
+- Contributors who make positive contributions the the development of the community and ecosystem
+- Infrastructure providers (such as peer operators) who help to ensure the security and reliability of the network

+The Convex Foundation MAY require contributors to sign a Contributor's Agreement before award or distribution of coins.

+The Convex Foundation MAY requires to prove their legal identity (KYC requirement)

+The Convex Foundation SHOULD aim to ensure that the rate of awards remains broadly consistent with the ratio 25% : 75% relative to purchases from the release curve, with the understanding that this ratio may deviate from target in the short term.

+The Convex Foundation SHOULD explore options for decentralised governance of awards.

 ## Other considerations